nic0michael/RabbitMQProducerMicroservice/ProjectDocumentation.md

  2. Java version 11.0.11 (java-11-openjdk-amd64)
  3. RabbitMQ version 3.8.14  (IN Docker Container)
  4. SonarQube version 8.8 (Community Edition IN Docker Container)
- 5. JBehave version 5.0-SNAPSHOT (This was built from a git clone of [the project in GitHub](https://github.com/jbehave))
+ 5. JBehave version 5.0-SNAPSHOT (This was built from a git clone of [the jbehave project in GitHub](https://github.com/jbehave))

 ## 1. The Design Pattern used by the Project to build Better Microservices
 [To access our documentation use this link](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/DesignPattern.md).